 You can read all you want about survival and emergency preparedness, but unless you practice your skills, chances are you’ll never be ready for when it hits the fan.
-Testing your survival drills should become an important part of your prepping plans as it will help you challenge yourself for a real life scenario.
+Testing your survival drills should become an essential part of your prepping plans as it will help you challenge yourself for a real-life scenario.

 Reading magazines, books and all sorts of articles online are great ways to start with emergency preparedness.
-Discussing with friends and instructors to learn basic survival skills is a good way to gain confidence and support, but it shouldn’t end there.
+Discussing with friends and instructors to learn necessary survival skills is an excellent way to gain confidence and support, but it shouldn’t end there.
 Testing your survival drills and practicing the things you’ve read or heard of in real-life situations is mandatory.
 You will be able to put your knowledge to the test, you will be able to learn from your mistakes and it will provide you with a feeling of accomplishment that few things can offer.
-The feeling you get after doing something right, even though you assumed it will be too complicated for you and your skills.
+The feeling you get after doing something right, even though you assumed it would be too complicated for you and your skills.

 Survival drills and the stages of competency

-There are some survival experts that talk about the theory of learning and how it could help with your survival drills.
-There are four stages of competence and they can be applied to any learning process, regardless the scope behind it.
-Here are the four stages of competency and a simple example for testing your survival skills:
+Some survival experts talk about the theory of learning and how it could help with your survival drills.
+There are four stages of competence, and they can be applied to any learning process, regardless the scope behind it.
+Here are the four steps of competency and a simple example for testing your survival skills:

-- Unconsciously incompetent.
-This is the first stage of any learning process and you will quickly realize that you don’t know you can’t do something and even more, you don’t have enough information to realize what you don’t know.
+This is the first stage of any learning process, and you will quickly realize that you don’t know you can’t do something and even more, you don’t have enough information to understand what you don’t know.
 Give someone a Ferrocerium rod and ask him or her to start a fire.
-Most beginners won’t know they need a fire striker, like steel to begin with, yet alone that they need proper tinder and a fire setup.
-Testing your survival drills is almost impossible during this stage and any attempt should be done in a controlled environment.
+Most beginners won’t know they need a fire striker, like steel to begin with, let alone that they need proper tinder and a fire setup.
+Testing your survival drills is almost impossible at this stage, and any attempt should be done in a controlled environment.

-- Consciously incompetent.
 The second stage of learning implies that a person knows just enough to realize he or she doesn’t know enough about the topic.
 The person knows that besides the ferrocerium rod, a striker and tinder is needed, but things get complicated.
 How to hold the rod, how to strike it and what should be the proper stance are all unknown factors.
-Testing your survival drills under this stage is possible and it’s considered to be the tipping point in your learning curve.
+Testing your survival drills at this stage is possible, and it’s considered to be the tipping point in your learning curve.

-- Consciously competent.
 When someone reaches this stage, it is implied that he or she already knows how to do the skill and there are no more secrets to discover.
-However, this stage is governed by the time and effort needed to complete the skill.
+However, this step is governed by the time and effort needed to complete the skill.
 This is the stage most people find themselves in and it’s basically the testing process itself.
 You test your survival drills and whit each passing session you improve your skills (gathering tinder, striking movements, tinder lighting duration, etc.).

-- Unconsciously competent.
 This learning stage is the one we are all aiming for and it’s the culmination of all your time and effort put into testing your survival drills.
-If you are able to reach this stage, things will go on auto-pilot.
+If you can reach this stage, things will go on auto-pilot.
 After testing your skills numerous times, you will get the hang of it and everything you do comes naturally.
-You have tinder readily-available, you made you fire-setup based on your needs and you are able to start a fire as fast as the situation requires it.
+You have tinder readily-available, you made you fire-setup based on your needs and you can start a fire as fast as the situation requires it.

 Suggested article: Prepare yourself – Prepping starts with you!